BuddyForms/BuddyForms/readme.txt

 = 2.1.6.2 - 12.
 March 2018
 * Updated the re captcha form element to use the version 2.
 Version 1 is only supported til the 30 of March.
-* Adding new options for recaptcha v2 to the form element.
+* Added new options for recaptcha v2 to the form element.
 * Fixed an issue with the user creation.
 If "Create account during submission" was set without a page selected in the form builder under edit submissions.
 * Fixed an issue with the post author.
 If the user was created during submission it could happen that no author was set.
 * Rebuild the pfbc password field and make use of the WordPress validation also in registration forms.